taahamohsin/topic-focused-web-crawler/README.md

 ## Overview
 This Java desktop application crawls a website starting from a user-provided seed URL, follows internal links up to a specified depth, and extracts sentences containing a keyword.

-The application runs concurrently using a SwingWorker for faster page retrieval, provides updates, highlights matching sentences in the GUI, and provides a browsable index of all visited pages.
+The application runs concurrently for faster page retrieval, highlights matching sentences in the GUI, and provides a browsable index of all visited pages.

 The three advanced concepts incorporated are Swing GUIs, threads, and networking.